a solo musical dramedy

 Sara has performed since childhood in community, regional and Broadway theater.
 She’s trained at HB Studios and Howard Meyer’s Acting Program.
 Sara has also soloed in multiple choirs, a cappella groups and live bands.
 Among other things, Sara got to sing her original tunes with her band at NYC’s CBGBs before it closed, watched a Broadway musical she was in get torpedoed by critics, sang a solo in Chartres Cathedral, and played Death at The Kennedy Center for Performing Arts in DC.

-Though she’s written pop music, fantasy fiction, marketing copy, and short stories about octopuses for her four year old, Pieces of Her is Sara’s first foray into playwriting.
+Though she’s written pop music, fantasy fiction, marketing copy, and short stories about octopuses for her four year old, Voices of Her is Sara’s first foray into playwriting.